Winter Riding Tips

 If you live in Canada, you’ve already got most of the gear you’ll need for winter cycling.
 Wear a few layers that you can unzip/button along the way.
 The most important layers will be what goes on your hands, ears, and feet.
 Your core will get warm as you ride, but your fingers can be left feeling pretty frosty if you're under-equipped.
 Make sure you have a good set of gloves or mitts for your hands, boots for your feet and toque or earmuffs for your head and ears.
 Protect your eyes either with a pair of ski goggles or sunglasses.

-Some key tips for keep yourself protected during winter biking include:
+You don't need expensive technical gear to ride in the winter, especially for trips under 30 mins.
+Some key tips for keep yourself comfortable during winter biking include:

-• Wear a rain jacket and/or rain pants to protect yourself from the windchill
+• Wear a wind-proof jacket to protect yourself from the windchill

-• Always keep your bike lights with you since the days are shorter
+• Keep your bike lights charged and with you since the days are shorter

 Handlebar mitts